Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds

-By Theorem \ref{thm:sphtwistfree} to find a set of free generators of $\Gscr$ in each of the cases it is sufficient to find a set of orbit representatives for the fixed points in $\HH$ of elements of $G$ contained in an appropriate fundamental domain, where $G \subset \Aut^+ \H^*(Y)$ is the group generated by spherical reflections.
-The fundamental domains in this section are precisely the ``Ford domains'' which were defined in the proof of Lemma \ref{lem:closure}.
+As before, let $G \subset \Aut^+ \H^*(Y, \ZZ)$ is the group generated by spherical reflections, i.e. point reflections with respect to the roots.
+By Theorem \ref{thm:sphtwistfree}, to find a set of free generators of $\Gscr$ in each of the cases it is sufficient to find a set of orbit representatives of the fixed points in $\HH$ under the action of $G$ such that these representatives are contained in an appropriate fundamental domain (the ``Ford domain'' which we have constructed in Lemma \ref{lem:closure}).

 We obtain such a fundamental domain explicitly from a fundamental domain for the corresponding group $\Gamma_ 0^+(\delta)$ using Lemma \ref{lem:coset}.
-In turn, since in all of our cases $\Gamma_0^+(\delta) = F(\delta)$ is the Fricke group, constructing a fundamental domain for $\Gamma_ 0^+(\delta)$ amounts to finding a fundamental domain for $\Gamma_0(\delta)$ invariant under the Fricke involution and cutting it along the half-circle with radius $1/\sqrt{\delta}$ centred at $0$.
+In turn, since in all of our cases $\Gamma_0^+(\delta) = F(\delta)$ is the Fricke group (because $\delta$ is prime), constructing a fundamental domain for $\Gamma_ 0^+(\delta)$ amounts to finding a fundamental domain for $\Gamma_0(\delta)$ invariant under the Fricke involution and cutting it along the half-circle with radius $1/\sqrt{\delta}$ centred at $0$ (the Fricke involution interchanges the two half-planes bounded by this half-circle).
 These fundamental domains for $\Gamma_ 0^+(\delta)$ can be also found in e.g. \cite{BayerTravesa}, \cite{Shigezumi}.